 The Summit of Mount Monadnock

 The summit was mobbed.
 No less than one hundred people littered the scenery with their carcasses stretched about, snacking on trail mix.
 Of particular note was a group of loquacious young women who managed to garner the attention of everyone resting about.
-They spoke of their “Instagame” and choreographed a photo where all of them performed a yoga pose together.
+They spoke of their “instagame” and choreographed a photo where all of them performed a yoga pose together.
 It was quite the contrast to the peaceful solitude I typically experienced during my year in the mountains.

 Heading Out for Ice Cream

-Days as good as this call for ice cream!
-A father-daughter day in the mountains wouldn’t be complete without it.
-But still, we didn’t rush down.
-Even though she knew about the reward waiting for us, my daughter still took her time exploring the summit and pointing things out in the distance.
-Back on the Dublin Trail, where less hikers explored, we were mostly in our own company for the descent, free to laugh and joke about “Instagame” and other trivialities of life.
+Back on the Dublin Trail, where less hikers explored, we were largely on our own again for most of the descent.
+Having the trail to ourselves gave us the freedom to laugh and joke about “instagame” and other trivialities.
+We laughed so much.
 I have to tell you, in all of the hikes that I had during my quest to climb the 4000-footers, this was my favorite.
 And yes, it wasn’t even a 4000-footer.

 🧭 Ascent Details: Mount Monadnock (3,165′) via Dublin Trail